ARINAlert – Forklift Collision Avoidance System prevents accidents between forklifts and pedestrians and other forklifts.

 ARINAlert is designed to be very easy to install.
 A mechanic can install the system in 15 minutes on a forklift.

-We recommend attaching the forklift monitoring unit to as close to the center of the forklift (or any industrial vehicle) with heavy duty zip ties and then attaching the buzzer and light bar to an appropriate place in the cab of the vehicle.
+We recommend attaching the forklift monitoring unit close to the center of the forklift (or any industrial vehicle) with heavy duty zip ties and then attaching the buzzer and light bar to an appropriate place in the cab of the vehicle.
 Ensure that the light bar is visible to the operator directly since this is the primary means of alerting the operator.

 There are products on the market that use technologies such as magnetic fields, RFID and Ultrasound to provide similar capabilities.
 We believe that our technology which is based on accurate time keeping and measuring time for radio signals to travel from one tag to another is superior to existing technologies.